gpbl/isomorphic500/README.md

 #### The HtmlHeadStore

 The [HtmlHeadStore](src/stores/HtmlHeadStore.js) is a special store used to set the `<head>` meta-tags in the `HtmlDocument` component, during server-side rendering.
-It is listened by the `Application` component to change the browser's `document.title`.
+It is also listened by the `Application` component to change the browser's `document.title`.

 The `onHtmlHeadSet` handler set the data according to the current route.
 This store uses data from other stores, such the titles of the photos, or the intl messages from the `IntlStore`.

-It is important that the handler is executed after the other stores have been filled up with their data.
-The HtmlHeadStore listens to the `SET_HTML_HEAD` action (executed by an action creator in [RouteActions](src/pages/RouteActions.js)`) *only* after fetching the data required to render a page.
+It is important that this handler is executed after the other stores have been filled up with their data.
+The HtmlHeadStore listens to the `SET_HTML_HEAD` action (dispatched by an action creator in [RouteActions](src/pages/RouteActions.js)) *only* after fetching the data required to render a page.

 ## Internationalization (i18n)